xxxxuchen/Simple-Shell/README.md

 # Simple Shell

-### 一个基于系统调用和多进程的模拟 Shell 程序
+## A simple self programming shell which emulate the bash shell

-A simple shell running on Linux, which support:
+the shell is built using system call, which support:
 - redirection
 - pipe
 - normal bash commands and some build-in commands